Pyoktong County

 Pyŏktong County is a kun, or county, in northern North P'yŏngan province, North Korea.
 It lies in the valley of the Yalu River, and borders China to the north.
-Within North Korea, it is bounded by Tongch'ang in the south, Ch'angsŏng in the west, and Usi county in Chagang province to the east.
+Within North Korea, it is bounded by Tongch'ang to the south, Ch'angsŏng to the west, and Usi county in Chagang province to the east.
 It was separated from Usi in 1952, as part of a nationwide reorganization of local government.

 Geography

 The terrain is steep and mountainous, with the Kangnam and Pinandŏk ranges both passing through the county.
 The highest point is Piraebong, at 1470 metres.
 There are various small streams, including the Tongch'ŏn (동천), Songgyech'ŏn (송계천), and Namch'ŏn (남천).
 These are used to transport cut lumber; and the Namch'ŏn is also used to generate hydroelectric power.
 Due to the rugged terrain, only seven percent of Pyoktong's area is cultivated, while 80% is forested.